tferrari92/automate-all-the-things/README.md

 We'll repeat the same process for Prod, but since Prod should be a more delicate environment, the Deploy Prod stage will require authorization from the top level excecutives (in this case it's you) to be executed.
 You'll recieve an email with a link asking you to verify and approve the deployment to Prod.
 Go ahead and approve it.
 Or don't, I don't really care...

 That's it!
 Your app was deployed to all environments!
-Good job!
+Good job buddy!

 This pipeline is automatically triggered everytime there are any changes commited inside the "application code repository" (meaning the [/my-app directory](my-app)).
 In this manner, if the developers commit any changes to the app, they will be automatically built and deployed to the cluster.
 That's some delicious CI/CD for you baby.